subrossa/learn-prometheus/README.md

 # learn-prometheus

 Docker-compose.yml is used to run prometheus, node exporter and grafana in docker container.

-Command to run : docker-compose up -d
+To start container run : docker-compose up -d